 Writing the prologue, epilogue, and narration that were required to turn my mother’s journal into a book awakened something in me that I was not previously aware of – my love of writing.
 Shortly after publishing my book, I created my website Rachele Baker, Veterinarian and Author with the intention of writing about things related to my mother’s book.
 But my writing eventually moved in a different direction.
 I started writing articles about issues in dogs and cats with the intent of helping, educating, and supporting pet parents.

 Now my website is full of articles that I have written about pet health and resources for pet parents.
 I love to interact with my readers in the comments section below each article, and I am happy to answer any questions that you might have related to the content of my articles.

 I have also written and published a book titled Dog Health Care: 7 Simple Ways To Keep Your Dog Healthy that I am sure you will enjoy.
-Click here to learn more and get your copy on Amazon (e-book or paperback), iBooks, Barnes & Noble (e-book or paperback), or Kobo.
+You can get your copy on Amazon (e-book or paperback), iBooks, Barnes & Noble (e-book or paperback), or Kobo.